happyleibniz2/Everything-converter/README.md

-# Everything Converter — The All-in-One Multimedia Converter
+# Everything Converter — The All‑in‑One Multimedia Converter

 **Stop juggling multiple tools.** Everything Converter is a powerful, free, and open‑source desktop application that handles all your image, video, and audio conversion needs in one clean interface.
 Drag, drop, convert — it’s that simple.